50 Festive Christmas Things To Do In Florida for 2024

 To be immersed in a winter wonderland, visit Palafox Place for Pensacola Winterfest!
 Starting before Thanksgiving, you can experience a snowfall and a magical trolley ride through winter scenery.

-In addition to pictures with Santa or the Grinch, guests can experience a variety of Christmas performances including a Cajun Christmas and an elf parade.
+In addition to pictures with Santa or the Grinch, guests can experience a variety of Christmas performances including the Great Christmas Tree Heist and an elf parade.

 Tickets start at $14 and are available every weekend before Christmas.

 For a unique way to see Christmas decorations on the beach, Jacksonville is decorating lifeguard chairs this year.
-You can go to Deck the Chairs along the beach starting after Thanksgiving and through New Year’s Eve.
+You can go to Deck the Chairs along the beach starting right before Thanksgiving and through New Year’s Eve.

 This event offers a festive beach experience with lots of holiday decorations and entertainment,